 Once you’re satisfied with it, you should let a colleague test your Excel model, ideally without giving them any clues at all as to what buttons they should press or what inputs they should enter.
 Your model should speak for itself.
 The test will be a good indication of what will happen when your code goes live.

 Thank you for reading our tips for writing VBA in Excel.
-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: